agentgill/excel-file-upload-lwc/README.md

+# Excel File Upload and Parse to JSON

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.